BrianBassey37/Project_Portfolio/README.md

 **ABOUT REPOSITORY**

-This repository comprises projects I worked on during the Project Phase of my Data Analytics Training and Apprenticeship at Azubi Africa.
-Each link directs you to a distinct repository housing the files related to the respective project.

 **NOTE:** All the projects and accompanying files are in this same repo.

 | S/N | PROJECT NAME                                             | DESCRIPTION                                                                                                                                            | STATUS   | ARTICLE               |